jameslittle230/dorkfiles/readme.md

 The .gitignore is set up in such a way that it will ignore everything except the specified files; in this way, it acts as a whitelist.
 To add new dotfiles, make sure to update the .gitignore file.

-This is designed for macOS High Sierra.
+This is designed for macOS High Sierra, but works on Mojave and Catalina as well.

 ## Setting up a new computer